The Line of the Sun: Storytelling and truth

 Judith Ortiz Cofer notes that switching between the perspectives of Marisol and Guzmán is part of the autobiographical style of her prose.
 Talking to Rafael Ocasio, Professor of Spanish at Agnes Scott College, she describes her approach to storytelling as a movement between personal and public narrative, recognizing the deeply individual experiences of her characters, and also giving voice to the collective experiences they share with others in the communities that they shift between:

 As a writer, I feel absolutely at liberty to cross over boundaries.
 My technique is to start with something that I know very well, like my Uncle Guzmán.
 People loved him in spite of the fact that he was a rascal.
 I started with that which was absolutely true.
 Then I started imagining him in situations that had never actually happened.
 I think literature has a truth that has nothing to do with the dictionary definition of truth.

 Factual and historical elements based on Ortiz Cofer's own life and experiences growing up are combined in the novel with imaginative storytelling that enables characters to speak their truth as they operate in the story line.
 For Marisol, her ability to conclude the story represents her maturing into a fully grown adult.
-References to the town of Salud's past history, as it is written and passed down through the characters and in the narrative, echo the major historical role of storytelling in Puerto Rican tradition.
+References to the town of Salud's history, as it is written and passed down through the characters and in the narrative, echo the major historical role of storytelling in Puerto Rican tradition.